What is the best way to program a PLC?

 How do you approach a PLC program?

 You must know everything about the logic or process before starting your program.
-Making a flow chart is one good method to learning the logic and process.
+Making a flow chart is one good method of learning the logic and process.
 The flow chart will bring out questions like the following:

 What happens after a power outage?
 (In each condition of the outputs)